The benefits of music therapy

 Posted on Friday, March 1, 2024

-Music therapy, a holistic approach to care, holds profound potential for enhancing the well-being and quality of life for the elderly and disabled, and today – 1st March – we are celebrating World Music Therapy Day.
+Music therapy, a holistic approach to care, holds profound potential for enhancing the well-being and quality of life for the elderly and disabled, and on 1st March – we celebrated World Music Therapy Day.

 What are the benefits of music therapy?